Connect to a Remote Server with VS Code

 It’s clear there are a lot of options when it comes to developing in the cloud.
 Wherever you are developing (local machine, managed service, or private datacenter), developers can have smooth workflows without compromises.

 I’m particularly interested in how we can enable these workflows while also reducing the setup/friction associated with developing on remote servers such as provisioning, managing access keys, or setting up tunnels.
-Here are a few things we’re exploring at Coder:
+Here are a few things we’re still exploring and improving at Coder:

-• a single tunnel to a server for SSH and multiple IDEs (hint.
-JetBrains)
+- a single tunnel to a server for SSH and multiple IDEs

 Thoughts?
-We’d love to hear on Twitter or Slack.
+We’d love to hear from you.
+Drop us a note or reach us on Slack.

 Subscribe to our Newsletter